-The Rye Public Library Military Book Group has chosen Citizens of London, by Lynne Olson as the title for their August 7th discussion at 6:30 PM.
+The Rye Public Library Military Book Group has chosen The Scratch of a Pen: 1763, by Colin Calloway as the title for their September 3rd discussion at 6:30 PM.
 The Military Book Group meets on the first Thursday of the month.

 Britain now possessed a vast American empire stretching from Canada to the Florida Keys, yet the crushing costs of maintaining it would push its colonies toward rebellion.
 White settlers, free to pour into the West, clashed as never before with Indian tribes struggling to defend their way of life.
 In the Northwest, Pontiac’s War brought racial conflict to its bitterest level so far.
 Whole ethnic groups migrated, sometimes across the continent: it was 1763 that saw many exiled settlers from Acadia in French Canada move again to Louisiana, where they would become Cajuns.
 Calloway unfurls this panoramic canvas with vibrant narrative skill, peopling his tale with memorable characters such as William Johnson, the Irish baronet who moved between Indian campfires and British barracks; Pontiac, the charismatic Ottawa chieftain; and James Murray, Britains first governor in Quebec, who fought to protect the religious rights of his French Catholic subjects.

 Most Americans know the significance of the Declaration of Independence or the Emancipation Proclamation, but not the Treaty of Paris.
 Yet 1763 was a year that shaped our history just as decisively as 1776 or 1862.